Weather Underground: Recruitment

 Schools became a common place of recruitment for the movement.
 In direct actions, dubbed Jailbreaks, Weather members invaded educational institutions as a means by which to recruit high school and college students.
 The motivation of these jailbreaks was the organization's belief that school was where the youth were oppressed by the system and where they learned to tolerate society's faults instead of rise against them.
 According to "Prairie Fire", young people are channeled, coerced, misled, miseducated, misused in the school setting.
 It is in schools that the youth of the nation become alienated from the authentic processes of learning about the world.

 Factions of the Weatherman organization began recruiting members by applying their own strategies.
 Women's groups such as The Motor City Nine and Cell 16 took the lead in various recruitment efforts.
 Roxanne Dunbar-Ortiz, a member of the radical women's liberation group Cell 16 spoke about her personal recruitment agenda saying that she wanted their group to go out in every corner of the country and tell women the truth, recruit the local people, poor and working-class people, in order to build a new society.

 Berger explains the controversy surrounding recruitment strategies saying, "As an organizing strategy it was less than successful: white working class youths were more alienated than organized by Weather's spectacles, and even some of those interested in the group were turned off by its early hi-jinks."
-The methods of recruitment applied by the Weathermen met controversy as their call to arms became intensely radical and their organization's leadership increasingly exclusive.

 Armed propaganda

 In 2006, Dan Berger (writer, activist, and longtime anti-racism organizer) states that following their initial set of bombings, which resulted in the Greenwich Village townhouse explosion, the organization adopted a new paradigm of direct action set forth in the communiqué New Morning, Changing Weather, which abjured attacks on people.
 The shift in the organization's outlook was in good part due to the 1970 death of Weatherman Terry Robbins, Diana Oughton and Ted Gold, all graduate students, in the Greenwich Village townhouse explosion.
-Terry Robbins was renowned among the organization members for his radicalism and belief in violence as effective action.

 According to Dan Berger a relatively sophisticated program of armed propaganda was adopted.
 This consisted of a series of bombings of government and corporate targets in retaliation for specific imperialist and oppressive acts.
 Small, well-constructed time bombs were used, generally in vents in restrooms, which exploded at times the spaces were empty.
-Timely warnings were made and communiqués issued explaining the reason for the actions.
+Timely warnings were made, and communiqués issued explaining the reason for the actions.